If you’ve received a salary your whole working life, you’ve already been paying Social Security and Medicare taxes…aka self-employment tax.

 Also, your employer paid half of those taxes for you.
 Of course, your employer set your salary knowing what those taxes would cost it, so you weren’t getting a free lunch as an employee.

-As a small business owner, you’re still required to pay FICA (Social Security) and Medicare taxes on your income, only now it’s called Self-Employment tax (SE).
+As a small business owner, you’re still required to pay payroll taxes such as FICA (Social Security) and Medicare taxes on your income, only now it’s called Self-Employment tax (SE).
 Now that you’re self-employed, it’s your job to calculate and report your employment taxes.

-As a single member LLC, the IRS treats your LLC for tax purposes as a “disregarded entity”.
+As a single-member Limited Liability Company, the IRS treats your LLC for tax purposes as a “disregarded entity”, which is taxed as a sole proprietor for income tax purposes.
 Don’t worry, all the limited liability aspects of your LLC are intact.

-Disregarded entity status means is that you don’t file a separate return for your LLC.
-Instead, you simply report your business income and expenses (all those deductions you’ve been tracking and keeping receipts for) on a Schedule C on your form 1040.
+Disregarded entity status means is that you don’t file a separate tax return for your LLC.
+The LLC does not pay taxes on the profits and those profits pass through to you personally.
+As a pass-through entity, you simply report your business income and expenses (all those deductions you’ve been tracking and keeping receipts for) on a Schedule C on your form 1040.
+Any remaining profits are considered self-employment income.
+Any losses would be considered self-employment deductions.

 You pay approximately 13% FICA on the first $100,000 of your LLC’s net income–that is, income after subtracting all your business expenses.
 In addition to FICA, you’ll pay 2.9% Medicare tax on all your net income.
 This tax sounds extremely high, and it is.

-Example: Suppose your single member LLC’s business did $70,000 in revenue last year and had $20,000 in expenses.
-Your net income would be $50,000.
-You’d owe approximately 15% self employment tax on the $50,000 net business income, or $7,500.
-In addition, you’d get a deduction on your regular Federal income tax return equal to half your self employment tax, or $3,750.
+Example: Suppose your single-member LLC business did $70,000 in revenue last year and had $20,000 in expenses.
+Your net taxable income (or profits) would be $50,000.
+You’d owe approximately 15% self-employment tax on the $50,000 net business income, or $7,500.
+In addition, you’d get a deduction on your regular Federal income tax return equal to half your self-employment tax, or $3,750.

-The purpose of this is to place the self employed in same position with respect to FICA taxes as a corporate owner who paid himself a salary (the double tax for corporations comes in when the corporation pays a dividend to the owners–there’s no corporate double tax on salaries).
+The purpose of this is to place the self-employed in the same position with respect to FICA taxes as a corporate owner who paid himself a salary (the double tax for corporations comes in when the corporation pays a dividend to the owners–there’s no corporate double tax on salaries).

 With a multi-member LLC, the IRS does not treat the LLC as a disregarded entity.

 Instead, the LLC will file an informational partnership tax return on form 1065.
-I refer to this return as “informational”, because the LLC will not actually pay any tax as an entity.
+I refer to this return as “informational” because the LLC will not actually pay any tax as an entity, as it is considered a partnership for income tax purposes.
+Net earnings of the LLC are considered pass-through taxation, and each of the LLC members share in the tax burden.

 Self Employment Tax Rates